CALL US: +44 (0)20 8004 3492

 Working in the USA from UK: Transferring to a US office

-If, on the other hand, your current boss has recently asked you to consider transferring to an affiliated office in the U.S, you will need to consider the necessary criteria under an L-1 visa.
+If you’ve been asked to transfer to a US affiliated office or branch of your company, you will need to consider the necessary criteria under an L-1 visa.

-The L-1 visa is a nonimmigrant work visa for an employee of an international company who is being transferred to a parent, branch, affiliate or subsidiary of the same company in the U.S, albeit on a temporary basis.
+The L-1 visa is a nonimmigrant work visa for an employee of an international company who is being transferred on a temporary basis to a parent, branch, affiliate or subsidiary of the same company in the U.S..

-If you are presently in a managerial or executive role you will need to apply for an L-1A visa, while the L-1B visa is for those of you with specialised knowledge about the products, procedures or management within your organisation.
+If you are presently in a managerial or executive role, you will need to apply for an L-1A visa, while the L-1B visa is for those with specialized knowledge about the products, procedures or management within your organization.

 The L visa classification also enables a UK company that does not yet have an affiliated U.S. office to send an executive or manager to the United States with the purpose of establishing one.

-To qualify for an L1 visa you must have worked in your current role for at least one continuous year in the past 3 years, and have an offer to work in a similar capacity for a branch of the same company, organisation or employer in the U.S.
+To qualify for an L1 visa, you must have worked in your current role for at least one continuous year in the past 3 years, and have an offer to work in a similar capacity for a branch of the same company, organization or employer in the U.S..

-The UK company or organisation that you currently work for must have a qualifying relationship with a parent company, branch, affiliate or subsidiary in the United States.
+The UK organization that you currently work for must have a qualifying relationship with a parent company, branch, affiliate or subsidiary in the United States.
 Here, the UK and U.S. firm must have common majority ownership or common control by the same persons or entities.

-If you are being transferred to help establish a brand new affiliated U.S. office, the UK company or organisation that you work for must demonstrate that premises to house the new office have been secured, and that it has the financial ability to both commence doing business in the U.S. and to remunerate you.
-Needless to say, you will need a suitable income to be able to enjoy your new life in the States.
+If you are being transferred to help establish a brand new affiliated U.S. office, the UK organization that you work for must demonstrate that business premises have been secured, and that the organization has the financial ability to both commence doing business in the U.S. and to remunerate you.

 Working in the USA from UK: Accepting a US job offer

-If you have been lucky enough to be offered a job from a US sponsor, then either the H-1B visa or the O-1 visa are potentially the right visa options for you.
+If you have been offered a job from a US sponsor, then either the H-1B visa or the O-1 visa are potentially the right visa options for you.

 The H-1B visa is a nonimmigrant work visa for graduate-level workers wanting to undertake a job role in a speciality occupation that requires theoretical or technical expertise.

-Any professional level job that usually requires you to have a bachelors degree or higher can potentially qualify as a specialty occupation.
-If you do not have a bachelors degree, however, you may be able to show degree equivalence through work experience and/or other qualifications.
+Any professional level job that usually requires you to have a bachelor’s degree or higher can potentially qualify as a specialty occupation.
+If you do not have a bachelor’s degree, you may be able to show degree equivalence through work experience and/or other qualifications.

 If, on the other hand, you are exceptionally talented or have a demonstrated record of extraordinary achievement, you should consider the O-1A or O-1B visa.